-15.1 Executive Key and/or Confidential/Exempt Decisions which are urgent
+46.114.1 Executive Key and/or Confidential/Exempt Decisions which are urgent

-If by virtue of the urgency of a matter, Access to Information Rule 14 cannot be complied with, then the decision can only be taken if Democratic Services on behalf of the decision maker, obtains the agreement, in writing, of the Chair(s) of the relevant Scrutiny Committee(s) that the taking of the decision cannot reasonably be deferred.
-If the Chair(s) is unable to act, then in their absence, the agreement of the Vice-Chair(s) of the relevant Scrutiny Committee(s) will be sought.
-If neither of the Chair(s) or Vice-Chair(s) are available, in their absence the agreement of the Leader of the Council will suffice (and if not available, the Deputy Leader of the Council).
+If by virtue of the urgency of a matter\If the decision is so urgent that , Access to Information-Rule 14-13 cannot be complied with, followed then the decision can only be taken if Democratic Services on behalf of the decision maker, obtains the agreement, in writing, of the Chair(s) of the relevant Scrutiny Committee(s) that the taking of the decision is urgent and cannot reasonably be deferred.

+If the Chair(s)-is unable to act, then in their absence, the agreement of the Vice-Chair(s) of the relevant Scrutiny Committee(s) will be sought.

+If neither of the Chair(s) or Vice-Chair(s) are is available, in their absence the agreement of the Leader of the Council Mayor will suffice (and if not available, the Deputy Leader Mayor of the Council).